Beat the heat: Summer skincare tips for healthier skin

 Apply 1 ounce of sunscreen to your entire body 30 minutes before going outside; reapply as needed.

-Examine your skin head-to-toe every month.
+Examine skin from head to toe every month.

 How does preventive healthcare access support patients with skin-related conditions?

-Preventive care encompasses routine healthcare including screenings, check-ups, and patient counseling to prevent illnesses, diseases, or other health problems.
+Preventive care encompasses routine healthcare, including screenings, check-ups, and patient counseling to prevent illnesses, diseases, or other health problems.

 Counseling and instruction about UV exposure

-Advice about how to prevent or minimize UV exposure
+Advice on preventing or minimizing UV exposure

 Information about warning signs